 Costs for development

-Costs for development are applied in early stages after planning the major deliverables where each deliverable (item, module, feature, service, or any other related activity) may be estimated at a high-level.
+Costs for development are applied in early stages, after planning the major deliverables, where each deliverable (item, module, feature, service, or any other related activity) may be roughly estimated.

 Detailed cost plans at this stage can be considered as a forecast, and all stakeholders should be aware of possible changes.

-Detailed and more accurate planning can be done at stages when project development has begun, and real data is used to predict the time to complete efforts.
+Detailed and more accurate planning can be done when project development begins, and real data is used to predict the time to complete efforts.

 Updating development costs can take place over specific periods if the organization needs timely updates and calculations of the estimated costs.